Patch

 Visualization

-DASCore provides various visualization functions found in the dascore.viz package or using the Patch.viz namespace.
-DASCore generally only implements simple, matplotlib based visualizations but other DASDAE packages will do more interesting visualizations.
+DASCore provides some visualization functions in the dascore.viz module or using the Patch.viz namespace.
+DASCore generally only implements simple, matplotlib based visualizations but other DASDAE packages will likely do more interesting visualizations.

 import dascore as dc